/var/cache is intended for cached data from

 Allow no caching of formatted man pages, and require formatting to be done each time a man page is brought up.

-Allow local caching of formatted man pages in /var/cache/man
+Allow local caching of formatted man pages in /var/cache/man.

-The structure of /var/cache/man
+The structure of /var/cache/man needs to

 reflect both the fact of multiple man page hierarchies and the